cylondata/cylon/summit/README.md

 ## Intsall instructions

+If you have already installed cylon, you can skip this section and go to "Using the installed version"

 These instructions are to be executed on 2 reserved nodes on summit as to not only compiles cylon, but also runs a minimal cylon tests to see if cylon works.